ziyunliu4444/osu2mir/README.md

 ## Constructing Your Own Dataset

-Follow these steps if you want to construct beat and downbeat datasets on your own:

 ### Step 1: Download Beatmaps

 Download .osz files (original beatmap files) using https://github.com/nzbasic/batch-beatmap-downloader.
 Remember to filter for only ranked beatmaps to ensure quality.
 For other filters, you can either follow our guide or choose on your own.